Forest & Water Renewal Revolving Loan Fund

 COCO is collaborating with the Colorado State Forest Service, Colorado Water Conservation Board, and the US Forest Service to design a 3-year pilot of the Renewal Fund in Colorado.
 The pilot fund will provide below-market rate loans to organizations that have reimbursement-based grant funds committed from one of these funders.
 The Renewal Fund will also provide technical assistance to ensure effective financial management and increased project success.

 As a national leader and innovator working directly with communities and place-based conservation organizations, COCO is well-positioned to support and manage the Renewal Fund.
 Launched in 2014, COCO serves as an incubator to grow place-based collaborative conservation organizations with a focus on forest and watershed health, wildfire mitigation and recovery, and building climate resilience.
 COCO brings mentorship, expertise, resources, and funding to support the growth of newly forming and growing efforts that follow transparent and collaborative processes to protect our environment, communities, and economic interests.
+Additionally, COCO has supported more than 100 organizations, including historically underserved communities, through the Community Catalyst Fund and Action, Implementation, and Mitigation (AIM) grant.

 Your Renewal Fund Team